Azure/azure-sdk-for-js/samples/frameworks/electron/ts/README.md

 ## Running the sample

-Once the above created you'll want to ensure Electron has the necessary environment variables.
-To do this, copy `sample.env` as `.env` and provide the necessary environment variables to configure the application.
+Once the above steps are completed you'll want to ensure Electron has the necessary constants defined.
+To do this, open `src/constants.ts` and provide the necessary values to configre the application.
+Only empty strings need to be replaced with actual values.

 Install the various packages as well as the TypeScript compiler using: